Paisa people: History

 During the wars for the independence of Colombia, the most important Paisa figure was General José María Córdova.
 He was from Rionegro and fought important battles to free the region from the Spanish regime under the orders of Simón Bolívar, who never went to the region.
 During Bolívar's campaign to liberate New Granada, Córdoba participated in the Battle of Boyacá and was entitled "Lieutenant Colonel" by the Libertador, despite his young age (he was only 20).
 Then he was charged by Bolívar to defend the Province of Antioquia and in fact he defeated the Spaniards during the Campaign of Nechí between the end of 1819 and the beginning of 1820.

 In 1826 Medellín was declared the capital of the Province of Antioquia.
 In 1856 a Federalist Political Constitution created the State of Antioquia and it faced some civil wars among Liberals and Conservatives.
 In 1877 the president of the federal state was Pedro Justo Berrío, who was one of the most prominent political leaders of the region at the end of the century and developed an active politic in education, transportation (including connecting the region with the rest of the country by train in 1874) and economic development.

 In 1886, with a centralized Political Constitution, the "Department of Antioquia" was created.
 Although the region was not affected directly by the Thousand Days War (1899–1902), one of the main characters of the fighting, General Rafael Uribe Uribe at the side of the Liberal Party rebels, came from the area.

 The progressive government of General Rafael Reyes (1904–1909) was of benefit in the development for the region.
 One of his projects was the creation of new departments, including the Caldas Department to be taken from the southern part of Antioquia in 1905.
 During the twentieth century both Paisa departments (Antioquia and Caldas), would continue their development in industry, mining and agriculture.
 In 1966 the Caldas Department was divided in three parts: Caldas itself, Quindío and Risaralda.

 At the end of the century the region faced the crisis of growing drug traffic mafias, paramilitary groups and guerrillas, especially in Antioquia with the Medellín Cartel and the north of Valle del Cauca.
 However, development has proved to be a Colombian model in regions like the Metropolitan Area of Medellín according to the Inter-American Development Bank.

 Geography

-Although what is known as "Paisa Region" is a cultural entity and it is not defined by administrative divisions, it is possible to locate some areas as the natural space of the Paisa people.
+Although the Paisa region is a cultural entity and is not defined by administrative divisions, it is possible to locate some areas as the natural space of the Paisa people.